solo-system/amon/README.txt

 README.txt for amon
 -------------------

+todo: SAMPLERATE - if not set in amon.conf, isn't set anywhere.
+Should have default value of 16k in defs.sh, prepare mic (or some other function).

 todo: add target "amon test" - which records a 3 second test file.  if given a $1 it scp's it to that machine.